JDN89/h2m/README.md

 ## TODO

-- [ ] rip out l.char and just use currPos() and just use currPos.
-See log 08/09/2025.
-- [ ] fix regressionTest
-- [ ] fix anchor tag token not recognized
+- [ ] fix anchor tag token not recognized -> dummy it's not in convertTokenToString
 - [ ] Get the content out of the h1 tag
+- [ ] parse a href
 - [ ] create todos based on my comment of 21/08/2025
 - [ ] If I want to be able to get rid of the bloat inside html tags.
 I must store the beginning of the tag but also of the content.
 Or mayby I don't need to store the conent, and storing the start and endo of the tags is just enough, and I just replace the complete tag with the equivalent markdown content.
 - [ ] after parsing the header start generating markdown based on the token stream